-The Board found that you enlisted in the Marine Corps on 14 March 1974 at age 18.
-The record reflects that you received two nonjudicial punishments.
-The offenses included an unauthorized absence of a day and absence from your appointed place of duty.
+The Board found that you enlisted in the Marine Corps on 29 April 1974 at age 19.
+The record reflects that you received nonjudicial punishment and were convicted by a special courtmartial.
+The offenses included sleeping on post and assaulting two Marines.

-Your military record shows that on 16 June 1976 you submitted a written request for an undesirable discharge in order to avoid trial by court-martial for unauthorized absences totalling 52 days and allowing another individual to use your identification card.
-Your record also shows that prior to submitting this request you conferred with a qualified military lawyer at which time you were advised of your rights and warned of the probable adverse consequences of accepting such a discharge.
-The Board found that your request was granted and, as a result of this action, you were spared the stigma of a court-martial conviction and the potential penalties of a punitive discharge and confinement at hard labor.
-You received an undesirable discharge on 26 July 1976.
+On 27 January 1976 you submitted a written request for an undesirable discharge in order to avoid trial by court-martial for absence from your appointed place of duty, disrespect, willful disobedience of a lawful order, and assault.
+Prior to submitting this request you conferred with a qualified military lawyer at which time you were advised of your rights and warned of the probable adverse consequences of accepting such a discharge.
+Your request was granted and, as a result of this action, you were spared the stigma of a court-martial conviction and the potential penalties of a punitive discharge and confinement at hard labor.
+You received the undesirable discharge on 11 February 1976.

 In its review of your application the Board carefully weighed all potentially mitigating factors, such as your youth and immaturity.
-However, the Board found that these factors were not sufficient to warrant recharacterization of your discharge given your request for discharge to avoid trial for unauthorized absences of more than a month, and the two previous disciplinary The Board believed that considerable clemency was actions. extended to you when your request for discharge to avoid trial by court-martial was approved since, by this action, you escaped the possibility of confinement at hard labor and a punitive discharge.
+However, the Board found these factors were not sufficient to warrant recharacterization of your discharge given your request for discharge to avoid trial for serious offenses.
+The Board believed that considerable clemency was extended to you when your request for discharge to avoid trial by court-martial was approved since, by this action, you escaped the possibility of confinement at hard labor and a punitive discharge.
 Further, the Board concluded that you received the benefit of your bargain when your request for discharge was granted and should not be permitted to change it now.
 The Board concluded that your discharge was proper as issued and no change is warranted.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.